elenderg/PAL-1000/instruções de compilação.md

 `Add a routine to the routines given nil.`

-`Append "_destroy a "_ then the type's name to the routine's header string.`
+`append "destroy a "_ then the type's name to the routine's header string.`

-`Append "_if the "_ then the type's name then "_ is nil, exit. "_ to the routine's body string.`
+`append "if the "_ then the type's name then "_ is nil, exit. "_ to the routine's body string.`

-`If the type's target type can be reduced to "_pointer", append "_destroy the "_ then the type's name then "_'s target. "_ to the routine's body string.`
+`If the type's target type can be reduced to "_pointer", append "destroy the "_ then the type's name then "_'s target. "_ to the routine's body string.`

-`If the type's target type can be reduced to "_things", append "_destroy the "_ then the type's name then "_'s target. "_ to the routine's body string.`
+`If the type's target type can be reduced to "_things", append "destroy the "_ then the type's name then "_'s target. "_ to the routine's body string.`

 `Loop.`